RagnarB83/ash-documentation/docs/job-types.rst

     orcadir='/opt/orca_4.2.1'
     orcasimpleinput="!
 BP86 def2-SVP Grid5 Finalgrid6 tightscf"
     orcablocks="%scf maxiter 200 end"
-    ORCAobject = ORCATheory(orcadir=orcadir, fragment=HF_frag, charge=0, mult=1,
+    ORCAobject = ORCATheory(orcadir=orcadir, charge=0, mult=1,
                         orcasimpleinput=orcasimpleinput, orcablocks=orcablocks, nprocs=4)

     #Simple Energy SP calc.
 Energy will be printed to output
     Singlepoint(theory=ORCAobject, fragment=HF_frag)

-The Singlepoint function will run an ORCA calculation using the ORCAobject and the coordinates from the HF_frag fragment.
+The **Singlepoint** function will run an ORCA calculation using the ORCAobject and the coordinates from the HF_frag fragment.
 The energy will be printed to standard output by default

 We can also run the calculation and store the energy as a new variable (to be used for anything):